Longbranch-Vinaigrette/python-app-manager/README.md

 Python app manager is to start and stop python apps and install dependencies \
 when required.

+This project will grow as long as I need it to grow in the aspects I need, what I mean is that I will not code extra functionality that I won't ever use.

 ## Packages required

 This module uses these packages: